isikkema/starter-home/README.md

 By default, starter-home backs up to `host-storage/backup/`.
 This location along with the backup password is specified in `backup/local_backup.env`, which is generated during `starter-home setup`.

+When deploying for the first time, starter-home will automatically restore from a local backup if it exists and `backup/local_backup.env` is defined.

 ### Remote Backups

 You can also make starter-home automatically back up to a remote location.
 This is highly recommended.